Joosov/Joosov/README.md

 - 👋 Hi, I’m Juuso!
 - 👀 I’m interested in learning more about databases and back-end programming.
 - 🌱 I’m currently learning about software testing and information security.
+- 💼 Open to interships and trainee programs!
 - 📫 You can reach me at http://linkedin.com/in/juuso-vuori
 <!---
 Joosov/Joosov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.